 Family is of utmost importance and Gypsies have more children than any other Lithuania's community.
 Unregistered teenage marriages (14-16 year old girls) are common.
 Some children attend school yet others do not as education is not valued.
 Money is however held in high esteem and the more affluent a Gypsy is the more honorable he is considered by his peers (disregarding the source of wealth).
 Most Gypsies are officially jobless although a few have succesful musician careers.

 Lithuanian Gypsies consist of traditional (pre-1940) communities and Soviet era migrants from Ukraine and Moldova.
 These two groups speak different dialects of Romany language.
 Taboras of Vilnius houses a quarter of total Lithuania's Gypsy population, the remainder spread among smaller communities in other cities and some towns.

 After Lithuanian accension to European Union (2004) and abolition of border control additional Gypsies immigrated from Southern Europe, some of them nomadic and seasonally moving between EU member states.

 Independent Lithuania attracted many new immigrants from poorer and/or war-torn countries.
 Seeing a darker-skinned, black or Asian face was a very rare experience even in the largest cities of Lithuania in the years up to 2000.
 In 1990s the new immigrants were so unusual that dysproportionally large number of non-white immigrants became instant TV or music celebrities precisely because of their “exotic looks”.

-Not anymore so, even though the percentage of new immigrants and their children is still much lower in Lithuania than in the Western European countries such as France or the UK.
+Not anymore so, even though the percentage of non-European immigrants and their children is still somewhat lower in Lithuania than in the Western European countries such as France or the UK.